Steps to getting married

 Getting married: Step 7

-I will ensure that all your legal marriage documentation is completed and forwarded to the relevant authorities at the Registry of Births, Deaths and Marriages, where your marriage will be officially registered.
+I will ensure that all your legal documentation is completed and forwarded to the relevant authorities at the Registry of Births, Deaths and Marriages, where your marriage will be officially registered.

 Getting married: Step 8 Melbourne wedding celebrants